yssource/rhai/README.md

 let result: f64 = engine.eval("1.0 + 0.0");         // '+' operator for two floats not overloaded

 println!("result: {}", result);                     // prints 1.0

+fn mixed_add(a: i64, b: f64) -> f64 { (a as f64) + b }

+engine.register_fn("+", mixed_add);                 // register '+' operator for an integer and a float

+let result: i64 = engine.eval("1 + 1.0");           // prints 2.0 (normally an error)
 ```

 Use operator overloading for custom types (described below) only.
-Be very careful when overloading built-in operators because
+Be very careful when overloading built-in operators because script writers expect standard operators to behave in a
-script writers expect standard operators to behave in a consistent and predictable manner, and will be annoyed if a calculation
-for '+' turns into a subtraction, for example.
+consistent and predictable manner, and will be annoyed if a calculation for '`+`' turns into a subtraction, for example.

 Operator overloading also impacts script optimization when using [`OptimizationLevel::Full`].
 See the [relevant section](#script-optimization) for more details.